- FOLLOW MY

 INSTAGRAM

 Hi.
 My name is Melanie.
 I currently live in Salt Lake City with my husband and our three children.
 Although I have been diagnosed with metastatic breast cancer, people are continuously surprised of my optimism for life.
-For this reason, I have started this blog to inspire others to live life to the fullest as if they had Five Years To Live.AS SEEN ON
+For this reason, I have started this blog to inspire others to live life to the fullest as if they had Five Years To Live.AS SEEN ONVisit Auckland

 Mormon Newsroom